t3n - Digital Pioneers | The magazine for digital business

 By clicking on the “Accept” button, you consent to the processing of your personal data for the stated purposes.
 Your consent also includes your consent to the processing of data by selected partners outside the European Economic Area, for example in the United States of America.
 There is no comparable level of data protection, and therefore there are more risks to your data.

-You can revoke your consent at any time with a prospective effect.
+You can revoke your consent at any time with a future effect.
 Easier to go toCookies and TrackingAdjusts your choices.
-Withdrawal of consent does not affect previous processing.
+Previous processing is not affected by revocation of consent.

 Use t3n.de without tracking ads, external banner ads and video ads for 4.90 € per month as a Pro member for 1.90 € per month.
 Information about data processing can be found in the Pur subscription at aggregate And in the FAQ.